songsqian/perils/README.md

 ## Hidden Multiple Comparison Trap Simulations
 This repository includes R code used for the manuscript "The multiple-comparison trap and the Raven's paradox -- Perils of using null hypothesis testing" currently under review.

-This folder includes simulation R code `PerilSims.R` and data files:
+This folder includes the draft manuscript `PerilsHT3.pdf`, simulation R code `PerilSims.R`, and data files:

 - Data from Baker and King (2010)